navilg/media-stack/README.md

 docker compose up -d
 # docker compose -f docker-compose-nginx.yml up -d # OPTIONAL to use Nginx as reverse proxy
 ```
+#  General Configuration
 ## Configure qBittorrent

 - Open qBitTorrent at http://localhost:5080.
-Default username is `admin`.
-Temporary password can be collected from container log `docker logs qbittorrent`
+Default username is `admin` and password `adminadmin`, if not Temporary password can be collected from container log `docker logs qbittorrent`
-- Go to Tools --> Options --> WebUI --> Change password
+- DONE BY DEFAULT  ~~Go to Tools --> Options --> WebUI --> Change password~~
-- Run below commands on the server
+- DONE BY DEFAULT ~~Run below commands on the server~~

 ```bash
 docker exec -it qbittorrent bash # Get inside qBittorrent container